 Regulation and Security: Traders should check if their broker has a regulatory license.
 While a license does not eliminate risk, it will notably decrease the risk of malpractice and fraud.

 - Traders should consider the operating record of Silver brokers, not just the existence of regulatory oversight.

-- Trading Costs: Trading fees are extremely important.
-Many beginner traders dismiss minor differences in spreads.
-Unfortunately, they can fall for the commission-free trap, where brokers lure traders with commission-free offers while increasing costs elsewhere.
+Trading Costs: Trading fees are extremely important.
+Many beginner traders wrongly dismiss minor differences in spreads.

 - Another overlooked trading cost is swap rates on leveraged overnight positions.
 Silver trading as a leveraged derivative incurs financing costs known as swap rates.
 Competitively priced Silver brokers may sometimes offer a positive swap rate on a Silver position, meaning traders can get paid to hold a leveraged Silver trade overnight.